-The blockbuster feature is Fluid Viewing.
+The blockbuster feature at launch was Fluid Viewing.
 Using the flagship Sky Q Silver box tested here as a base, you can wirelessly connect two Q Mini boxes to watch Sky and all your recordings in other rooms in the house – without the need for a second satellite dish.
-And you can do the same with two tablets, taking your recordings on the go, thanks to the new Sky Q app.
+And you can do the same with two tablets, taking your recordings on the go, thanks to the Sky Q app.

-Sky has also added its new Sky Kids app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.
+Sky has also added the Sky Kids app into the mix, as well as making a huge effort to make the Q menus more helpful for finding child-friendly content.

 Is the Sky Q the ultimate TV solution, or is it just trying to do too much?